Skip to main content

 Compile the agentic workflow

 Next, compile the agentic workflow.
 This step generates the agentic workflow model and deploys it to the engine.
-It returns a CompiledFlow instance, which you can use to start a agentic workflow run.
+It returns a CompiledFlow instance, which you can use to start an agentic workflow run.
 Use compile_deploy() to compile and deploy the agentic workflow.

 Python